 Ways Your Attorney Can Improve Your Chances

 Social Security Disability attorneys understand the application process.
 They know how to present your case in a way that makes your disability obvious and not a matter of conjecture, and can assist you in obtaining the necessary medical documentation from your doctor and the hospitals where you received treatment.
 A disability lawyer can help you understand the Blue Book listing and make sure you meet the criteria.
 The risk of your claim being rejected due to insufficient medical proof of disability is greatly reduced.

 Once your application is submitted, your attorney will check in with the SSA on your behalf and give you updates as they become available.

 Representing You at Appeals

-If your original claim is denied, your attorney will represent you at any necessary appeals, such as reconsideration and hearing proceedings.
+If your original claim is denied, your disability benefits attorney will represent you at any necessary appeals, such as reconsideration and hearing proceedings.
 He or she can collect and submit key medical evidence, communicate with your doctor and any other medical professionals who have treated you, and prepare you for any questions that the administrative law judge may ask.
 They may also be able to move your case forward more quickly, especially if you are in dire financial need or your condition is terminal.

 At the hearing, your attorney will guide your testimony so that the judge has a proper understanding of how your disability has impacted your ability to work.
 If appearing at a hearing is impossible given your condition, your attorney can request an OTR (on the record) decision from the judge, making it possible for your claim to be approved without a hearing.